 Printing Pages.
 This site has been designed to ensure simple printing via a print style.
 We recommend printing in portrait format at a scale of 100 percent.
 In some cases, scaling the print job may be necessary in order to obtain the entire contents of the page.

 Downloadable Documents.
 Some documents are available on this site as downloadable files in Portable Document Format (pdf), Microsoft Word (doc), and Zip archive (zip).
-The pdf files can be viewed on microcomputers equipped with recent versions of Adobe Acrobat Reader.
-Adobe Acrobat Reader can be downloaded for free.
+The pdf files can be viewed on microcomputers equipped with recent versions of Adobe Reader.
+Adobe Reader can be downloaded for free.
 There are some known issues with downloading PDF documents, particularly on Windows systems, due to conflicts in the way in which Acrobat Reader and various browsers "talk" to one another.
-But there is a simple work-around: if you right-click (Windows) or option-click (Macintosh) on the link, the entire file will be sent to your machine, and then you can open it off your own hard drive using Acrobat Reader.
+But there is a simple work-around: if you right-click (Windows) or option-click (Macintosh) on the link, the entire file will be sent to your machine, and then you can open it off your own hard drive using Adobe Reader.

 The Microsoft Word documents are provided to aid in the filling out of form data.
 They are not required but provided as supplements to the Adobe Acrobat files.
 The zip archive files are provided as a means of packaging up several dependent files into one file.
 Tools are built into modern operating systems that allow for the de-archiving of these materials by right-clicking (PC) or option-clicking (Mac).